sooprim/User-Feedback-System/README.md

 ## Getting Started

-First, you will open two gitbash terminals in Visual Studio Code.
-You will want to install the necessary dependencies:
+First, you will want to install the necessary dependencies:

 ```bash
 npm install next@latest react@latest react-dom@latest